 The Automatic Pumping Drain Bucket

 The "Self-Draining Saucers" have 1/2” drain lines.
 I cut holes 2” from the bottom of a bucket and attached grommets.
 I then fed each drain line into the bucket.
 Inside the bucket is a “Shallow Pan Condensate Pump”.
 The saucers drain into the bucket and the pump evacuates the waste water automatically.
-I pump it to a separate 5-gallon bucket that sits next to my Res tank.
+Simply attach 1/2" vinyl tubing to the pump and pump it to a separate 5-gallon bucket that sits outside the tent.

 This is a pump that is designed to sit in a tray (or bucket) and turn on automatically when the water reaches a certain height.
 I had to get the “shallow pan” model, which turns on in only 1.75” of water and shuts off again when water is about 1”.